BatoolKazmi/FilmCentral/testing-screenshots/README.md

 #### A Note About The Movie List

-- [ ] You don't want to display 4000 movies on the screen all at once.
+- [x] You don't want to display 4000 movies on the screen all at once.
   - [ ] Can include some sort of pagination as an additional feature
-  - [ ] OR you can simply limit the number of movies
+  - [x] OR you can simply limit the number of movies (limited to 30)
 - [ ] You may also want to limit that api to only returning a couple of columns rather then everything.
   - Main Page (display title and posters & mabye rating & etc)

 #### A Couple of Technical Requirements

-- [ ] Make sure to exclude your react build folder from syncing to Loki.
+- [x] Make sure to exclude your react build folder from syncing to Loki.
 - [ ] You can use the API in your A2 folder
 - [ ] You are building an Single Page Application and should use React Router for all necessary routing.